Theatre just got more affordable

 Just Added:

-Half Price tickets for selected performances are available from these sources: Ticket Place and Goldstar.
+Half Price tickets for selected performances are available from Ticket Place and Goldstar.

 There are some great deals to be had by wearing your Fringe button.
 Need one?
 Fringe Button Discounts.